jeflucas/fastAndFuel/README.md

 [Live Visualization](https://jeflucas.github.io/fastAndFuel/ "Hello recruiter!")

-Fuel Tracker will be a web application that will receive the value of the Odometer and the amount of fuel and will give the consumption from a vehicle.
+Fast and Fuel is a web application that will receive the value of the Odometer and the amount of fuel and will give the consumption from a vehicle.

 ## Screenshot